rabitz808/rabitz808.github.io/projects/project-1.md

   - Robotics
   - Arduino
   - C++
-summary: For this project, I learned how to use 3d modelling software to rig and skin models for a game called Gmod on steam.
+summary: For this project, I learned how to use 3d modeling software to rig and skin models for a game called Gmod on steam.
 After rigging the models, I then ported it over by turning it into an addon available on the steam workshop for everyone to enjoy.
 The addon uses lua to make the model playable as a character.
 ---

 <div class="ui small rounded images">